EmersonKnopp/EmersonKnopp/README.md

 ---

-### 🚀 Sobre Mim
+### 🚀 About Me

-Analista de Dados & Desenvolvedor focado em transformar grandes volumes de dados em insights estratégicos utilizando Python, SQL e Big Data.
+Data Analyst & Developer focused on transforming large volumes of data into strategic insights using Python, SQL, and Big Data technologies.

-* 👨‍💻 **Desenvolvedor** com foco em Back-end e Big Data (Spark/PySpark).
+* 👨‍💻 Developer focused on Back-End and Big Data (Spark/PySpark).
-* 📊 **Especialista** em Power BI e consultas complexas em SQL.
+* 📊 Specialations in Power BI and complex SQL queries.
-* 🎓 **Background acadêmico** em Sociologia e Educação, trazendo uma visão analítica e crítica para os dados.
+* 🎓 Academic background in Sociology and Education, bringing an analytical and critical perspective to data problem-solving.

 ---